 When I arrived at their shop down by the tracks, I was greeted by Peter, who gave me a little tour of the facility.
 Room by room the various stages of paddle and canoe craft were revealed, from stacks of wood blocks, to racks of glued and clamped blanks, to cedar strips being laid into the belly of a canoe, to paint and Kevlar being carefully applied to wonderfully formed paddles.
 Craftsmen were at work everywhere: painting, gluing, sanding, and applying finishes.
 It was like shop class for adults on a grand scale.
 Though basically inept in such an environment, I was inspired to grab something made of wood and start creating.
 I’m sure Peter was glad I didn’t.

 As we talked, Peter informed me that they currently employ around seven full-time employees, plus some part-timers.
-I couldn’t help but think that Sanborn is just the kind of small business that is most hurt by the kind of economic downturn we’re currently experiencing.
+I couldn’t help but think that Sanborn is just the kind of small business that is most hurt by our current economic downturn.
 The upside, however, is that business for them has actually been pretty good, just as it has for most of the outdoor industry this year.
 I hope that on the other side, the scale will have tipped in their favor and they can continue seamlessly with the momentum they’ve been building.

 At the end of my tour, Peter presented me with my new paddle.
 It was every bit as light and pleasing to the eye as I’d hoped it would be.
 Since it was too late in the year to take it out for a proper trial, it’s hanging on the wall of our family room, waiting for the first opportunity for a paddle next spring.